 The road ran parallel to the deep valley nicknamed Hungry Hollow.
 Admittedly, the chasm was worthy of its name.
-Over the centuries since it appeared in the earth’s surface, it maimed many, while taken the lives of others.
+Over the centuries since it cut through the earth’s surface, it maimed many, while taken the lives of others.
 When the north road had been built, the foundation was difficult to lay because of the hard minerals beneath the rocky surface, so the result was a very winding, and at points, steep decline along the gorge.
 A popular spot for sightseers in the summer with its spectacular views, but only a fool would attempt the road in the winter.
 Especially an icy night as this.

-Dex found himself swinging his vehicle around and headed down the north road, shaking his head at his own stupidity as he went.
+Dex found himself swinging his vehicle around and heading down the north road, shaking his head at his own stupidity as he went.
 What dim-witted notion forced him to follow those tracks he had no idea.
-All he knew was he continually told himself to turn back but discovered his instincts were ignoring that rational portion of his brain.
+All he knew was he continually told himself to turn back but his instincts were ignoring that rational portion of his brain.

 Then he saw it.
 Barely visible through the thick descending brush and the black of the night, was a tiny glow of red light.

 A nightmare he had long repressed suddenly came startling back to mind.
 A night, very similar to this one, fourteen years earlier which had him frozen in fear, unable to command his frightened limbs into action.